 Can Police Suspend My License After a DWI Arrest?

-- The suspension provisions for adult drivers who refuse to take a breath
+- The suspension provisions for adult drivers who refuse to take a breath or blood test include:

 - First refusal = 180 day driver's license suspension

 - Second refusal = 2 year driver's license suspension

 - Third refusal = 2 year driver's license suspension